lewis-010/research-project/README.md

 >## Timeseries Analysis
 The methodology for this project consisted of a literature review and an analysis of a timeseries dataset that represented Great Britain's real-time electrical demand from 2008 to 2021.
 This GitHub repo will cover the analysis of the [dataset](https://zenodo.org/record/7140904).

+Discussion of the literature review and results is available in the *Research project.pdf*.

 Required packages:
 - pandas
 - matplotlib